FAQs

 Are showers and restrooms available?

-No — there are no shower facilities on-site.
+There are no shower facilities on-site.
 We encourage guests to embrace the natural setting and come prepared for a rustic experience.
-Clean portable restrooms will be available throughout the event.

 Do I need experience to participate in classes?